 - The pre-kindergarten program funding will only apply to four-year-olds attending the program.

 - If you have any questions about how the pre-kindergarten program will be offered, please talk to your early childhood center.

 How will child my child be assessed in the pre-kindergarten program?

-- Licensed early childhood centers will be using portfolios to document a child’s progress throughout the pre-kindergarten year.
+- Licensed early childhood centers use portfolios to document a child’s progress throughout the pre-kindergarten year.